vdurmont/vdmail/DOCUMENTATION.md

   "sender": { ... }, // A User object
   "recipient": { ... }, // A User object
   "subject": "Hello from Gotham City",
   "content": "Hi!
-How are you doing these days?"
+How are you doing these days?", "provider": "MANDRILL" // The provider used to send the email: MANDRILL, SENDGRID, CONSOLE (debug only) }
-}
 ```